smolang/SemanticObjects/website/source/language/expressions.rst

 Expressions are divided syntactially into two categories: *Simple Expressions*, which can be nested, and *Top Level Expressions*, which cannot be sub-expressions of other expressions.
-This slight notational inconvenience makes it easier to develop static analysis techniques and tools for SMOL.
+This slight notational inconvenience makes it easier to develop tools for SMOL.

 ::